athombv/io.home-assistant/README.md

   down to the 'state_changed' event bus)
 - See if it is possible to refine the code that recognizes light capabilities, and figure out a way to add the hue and saturation components
-- Add more Icons
 - Change hardcoded connection to a connection set up process (where you enter a LLAT)
 - Fix bugs noted in Google Docs
-- Add media_player device and its capabilities